namdng09/dotfiles/README.md

 # dotfiles
-All my config for nvim, tmux..
+All my config for nvim, tmux, lsp...